jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Digital tools empowered the extras to fight back, and check his self-important art story.
 Techvolution tells them its right to do it.
 As for it being against the rules, it was, and maybe it should be,  I was naive back then and never downloaded any movies.
 I was the sucker buying DVD’s.

 Hey, do you think Darth Blockbuster will buy back all those DVDs, Blu-Rays, and HD-DVDs he told me, and us, was better than downloading?
-I’ll take half-price.
+I wonder did those go up, or down, in value?

 ### Decision Time